 My first search online led to greengateway.com, but it has had a name-change.
 Whereas on my first round of research but I couldn't find a clue anywhere on the site as to what country or city they serve, I now found an "about us" link at the top. where it says it is owned by Longo Brothers Fruit Market located at Vaughn, Ontario.
 So yes, you can go grocery shopping online in Canada here - if you live in the greater Toronto area.

 In British Columbia there is a chain of grocery stores called Nester's Market.
-It has a colourful website for it's stores, but only the one located in Whistler is online and offers to make deliveries to your door.
-The other stores; Banff, Fraser Heights, Kelowna, SFU in Burnaby, Squamish, Summerland, and in Vancouver - Main St., Woodwards, and Yaletown, all show graphics of their flyers and provide a map to find their physical store location so you can shop in person.
+It has a colourful website for it's stores, in 16 BC locations.
+If you click the icon to the right of each store name/location you will be able to see their flyers online.
+Each store has a page showing their contact info, hours, and a small map to help you find them.
 (Do you go skiing at Whistler?
 Keep this one in mind).

 [If you have shopped via NestersMarket's sites, would you report how you feel about it, down below in the comment area?]

 Safeway is both an American and a Canadian chain of grocery stores.
+Safeway is owned by Albertsons in the USA.
 When I first checked, they delivered in most USA locations, but you will need to confirm you are in the right urban center to do your grocery shopping online in Canada - via Safeway.
-Well, now I find you don't have to seek out a separate Canadian site.
+You no longer have to seek out a separate Canadian site.
 As soon as you click "find a store" it perceives your city and in my case, showed 7 stores in my city, Saskatoon.
 The Delivery option is offered as a matter of course.

 They have a brand new website.
 There's even an app so you can shop from your cellphone.
 Quality Foods now delivers to 12 specific local areas, on Vancouver Island, (BC) and allows customers to pick up their order at certain stores.
 Customers from afar may order online for deliver to local addresses if the recipients-to-be are in the right postal code zones.
 Their site gives $9.95 +HST as the delivery fee, but again only to certain postal code areas.